 - If you’re read a fair amount of my website, you can get a good sense of who I am as a person, because my writing is consistent over time.

 - Any treatment I recommend, I can back up with good scientific research and logic, plus more than 16 years of experience and nearly 1,000 hours of advanced training.

-- You can check all my social media profiles, such as TheCharlotteDentist on Facebook; @SmilesbyPayet on Twitter, +Smiles by Payet Family Dentistry on Google+ and Charles Payet on YouTube, my personal website The Art of Mindful…Oh Look a Squirrel!!! or even my Dental Digital Photography website.
+- You can check all my social media profiles, such as TheCharlotteDentist on Facebook; @SmilesbyPayet on Twitter, and Smiles by Payet Dentistry on YouTube, my personal website The Art of Mindful…Oh Look a Squirrel!!! or even my Dental Digital Photography website.